mylespepper2737372737/RobloxLabsTemp/README.md

 Consider making X-CSRF-TOKEN system a run-time middleware/helper.

 DO NOT use FastLog just to log every open request, log fails or important info etc

+Consider moving https redirection to Config.ts as an optional middleware